Keyboard shortcuts

 ignotPackage/crate root in paths

-letBind a value to a name
+letBind an immutable value to a name

 modDeclare a module